Rosacea & Redness of the Face Treatment (San Francisco Bay Area)

 In addition to the physical discomfort it causes, rosacea is especially pernicious because of its psychological effects.
-According to surveys conducted by the National Rosacea Society, more than 76 percent of patients being treated for rosacea say their self esteem and confidence have been negatively affected by their rosacea, 70 percent say it has been detrimental to their professional interactions, and 41 percent say they have cancelled social engagements or avoided interaction with people because of their condition.
+According to surveys conducted by the National Rosacea Society, more than 76 percent of patients being treated say their self esteem and confidence have been negatively affected by their rosacea, 70 percent say it has been detrimental to their professional interactions, and 41 percent say they have cancelled social engagements or avoided interaction with people because of their condition.

 If you are experiencing frequent flushing of the face, persistent redness (resembling blushing or even a sunburn), bumps and pimples resembling acne (with no blackheads), or small, visible blood vessels near the surface of your facial skin, you mave have rosacea, and should call Dr. Rajagopal at (415) 392-3333 or email at email@example.com to schedule a free consultation to assess your condition and pursue treatment.

 There are various theories as to what causes this condition, but none have been conclusively proven to be true.
 One theory it is merely one part of a larger, more general blood vessel disorder.
 Other theories posit skin mites, fungus, problems of the skin’s underlying connective tissue, and even psychological factors, as possible causes.

 Because it is unclear what exactly the causes of rosacea are, it is impossible to take preventative measures against its manifestation.
 However, doctors have identified multiple external factors that can trigger rosacea flare-ups.
 These triggers include: exposure to sun and wind, emotional stress, extremely hot or extremely cold weather, heavy or excessive exercise, and consumption of alcoholic or hot beverages.